werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 * `HalfLife4.exe` also depends on certain Windows DLLs, e.g. `ntdll.dll`
 * `ntdll.dll` is provided by Wine as a dll/so pair: `ntdll.dll` (PE+DWARF) + `ntdll.so` (ELF+DWARF)

 As you can see, the application has a crazy mix of different formats and the debugger needs to handle all these combinations in order to correctly unwind the stack, resolve symbols, set breakpoints, etc. Luckily, LLDB doesn't make an assumption that all modules have the same format.
 It can handle all possible combinations, as long the data is well-formed.
-One big thing missing is support for Wine dynamic loader, which we have implemented -- [Add-DYLD-plugin-for-debugging-Wine](https://github.com/werat/llvm-project-wine/blob/main/patches/0030-lldb-Add-DYLD-plugin-for-debugging-Wine.patch) (and maybe it will eventually make its way into upstream 😃).
+One big thing missing is support for Wine dynamic loader, which my team have implemented -- [Add-DYLD-plugin-for-debugging-Wine](https://github.com/werat/llvm-project-wine/blob/main/patches/0030-lldb-Add-DYLD-plugin-for-debugging-Wine.patch) (and maybe it will eventually make its way into upstream 😃).
+There's a bunch of other patches in the repo that improve things here and there, but the dynamic loader support is only one _required_ for the rest of the article to work.

 ## Building LLDB

-First, we need to build our own version of LLDB with the Wine-related patches applied.
-I've open-sourced most of the internal patches we have, they're available in the [googlestadia/vsi-lldb](https://github.com/googlestadia/vsi-lldb/tree/master/patches/llvm-project) repository (or [werat/llvm-project-wine](https://github.com/werat/llvm-project-wine) for an easier checkout).
-These patches can be applied cleanly on the `release/14.x` branch and _may_ require some merging/rebasing for the newer versions of llvm-project.
+First, we need to build our own version of LLDB with Wine-related patches applied.
+I've open-sourced most of the internal patches we have, they're available in [googlestadia/vsi-lldb](https://github.com/googlestadia/vsi-lldb/tree/master/patches/llvm-project) repository (or [werat/llvm-project-wine](https://github.com/werat/llvm-project-wine) for an easier checkout).
+These patches can be applied cleanly on `release/14.x` branch and _may_ require some merging/rebasing for newer versions of llvm-project.

 ```bash
 # Clone LLDB sources and custom patches for Wine support.